missionpinball/mpf-docs/game_logic/modes/index.rst

 As you read this, it's natural to think of MPF's modes like game modes, and certainly that's a big part of how they're used.
-But there is no limit to the number of modes that can be active at any one time (and it doesn't negative affect performance to have dozens of modes running at once), so when you start programming your game you'll probably end up breaking your game logic into lots of little modes.
+But there is no limit to the number of modes that can be active at any one time (and it doesn't negatively affect performance to have dozens of modes running at once), so when you start programming your game you'll probably end up breaking your game logic into lots of little modes.